IowaDave/avr-dx/_posts/2024-05-03-compare-avr-da-db-dd.md

 Remarks:

-1.The Dx series enable all of the general purpose I/I pins to function as inputs to the ADC.
+1. The Dx series enable all of the general purpose I/I pins to function as inputs to the ADC.
 By contrast, ATmega328P allows only eight.

 2. The different numbers of "channels" is not as significant as it seems.
 The DA and DB offer a few more internally generated voltage references.

 #### One, 10-bit DAC